AndreaJsy/AndroidUnivPreWork/README.md

-# AndroidUnivPreWork
+# Android Prework - *AndroidUnivPreWork*

+Submitted by: **Andrea(Shiyu) Jiang**

+**AndroidUnivPreWork** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
 Andrea Jiang's CodePath AndroidUniv Pre-work.
 Andrea Jiang and Shiyu Jiang is the same person.
 Both are me.
 It is just my preference of name.

-# Android Prework - *Name of App Here*

-Submitted by: **Andrea(Shiyu) Jiang**

-**AndroidUnivPreWork** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total